cmu-phil/grasp/README.md

 # Python Translation

-A scalable Python translation of GRaSP-2 for the linear, Gaussian case is available in the causal-learn package, hete:
+A scalable Python translation of GRaSP-2 for the linear, Gaussian case is available in the causal-learn package, here:

 https://github.com/cmu-phil/causal-learn